-Originally built as a fortress on top of Mount Titano, San Marino has truly incredible panoramic views especially from the castles and historic buildings that are one of the main draws for travelers.
-Tourists and travelers alike have plenty to entertain themselves with despite it’s diminutive size (still, larger than Vatican City and Monaco).
-Markets, arts and crafts shops, outdoor cafes, museums and art galleries are in abundance in this charming and picturesque country.
+Ancient, beautiful and proud, with a fascinating history, welcome to the third smallest country in Europe, San Marino.
+Covering an area of only 61 square kilometers and surrounded by Italy, this Republic has its own laws and Government.
+Originally built as a fortress on top of Mount Titano, San Marino has incredible panoramic views over Italy from the castles and historic buildings.
+Travelers have plenty to entertain themselves with despite San Marino’s diminutive size (still, larger than Vatican City and Monaco).
+Markets, art and craft shops, outdoor cafes, museums and art galleries are in abundance in this charming country.

 Rocca Guaita and Torre Cesta